 Some people run to do a second Camino as soon as they can.
 Some people call their pilgrim friends for some type of connection.
 Some people experience slight depression and realize how much they dislike their lives back home.
 Not saying this is a bad thing, just saying, this is what the Camino is for.
 It helps us wake up to what we really want in life.
 It helps us to realize where our life is, and where we want it to go.
 It gives us time to think about all the things we haven’t done, and all the things we want to do.
 For some pilgrims, it opens doors and propels an avalanche of change in their lives.
 For others, it shows them that they do not like what they have created in their own personal lives…..and for some that can be very hard.

-It happens on the Camino because you spend 4-5-6 weeks away from what you are used to, and all of you changes.
+It happens on the Camino because you spend 4-5-6 weeks away from what you are used to, and all you change.
 When you come back to the same thing, your energy starts to drop, and it’s uncomfortable.

 Do You Need to Change Back?